s223929/41934---Advanced-BIM-Materials/A3/README.md

 ----

 We found that calculating the GWP was difficult and time-consuming.
 Our tool helps solve this by making the process easier and more organized.
-All types of external walls are automatically listed together with their materials, volumes, and layer thicknesses.
-This gives a much better overview of the building’s composition and makes it faster and easier to calculate and compare the GWP for different materials.
+All types of external walls are listed together with their materials, volumes, and layer thicknesses.
+This gives a much better overview of the building’s composition and makes it faster and easier to calculate and compare the GWP for different external walls.

 ----